-Indeed, CC&G supports a flexible approach for resolution, within a pre-defined set of tools.
-This flexibility would leave the resolution authority free to decide the application of the tools in a different order than that available to the CCP in the recovery phase.
+Indeed, LSEG supports a flexible approach for resolution, within a pre-defined set of tools.
+This flexibility would leave the resolution authority free to decide which tools to use and in which order.
 This is essential as each case where a resolution intervenes will be different and hardly predictable.
 The resolution authority should be in a position to use the right leverage at the right moment depending on the actual situation.
 We therefore support a clear resolution plan, with an ex-ante definition of the resolution tools and potentially the type of events for which they would be applicable.
 However, we would advise not prescribing a specific order in which the resolution authority should use them.
 While the ex-ante definition of the tools is desirable to provide the market with the appropriate level of certainty and predictability, flexibility in the order and magnitude with which these tools would be applied, would be the main difference between the CCP applying its rulebook and the resolution authority taking a different decision in light of specific market conditions.
-In order to strike the right balance between efficiency and the understandable need for transparency and predictability from market participants, CC&G would recommend setting out in the CCPs' Rulebooks as much details as possible on the resolution plans, including the potential losses that could arise from the use of the resolution tools.
+In order to strike the right balance between efficiency and the understandable need for transparency and predictability from market participants, LSEG would recommend setting out in the CCPs' Rulebooks as much details as possible on the resolution plans, including the potential losses that could arise from the use of the resolution tools.